Harris And Trump Push For Every Vote With Just 14 Days To Go - UrduPoint

 Harris And Trump Push For Every Vote With Just 14 Days To Go

-Both campaigns are pumping hundreds of millions of Dollars into a final push for any wavering, undecided voters who could tilt the balance in their favor, with polls consistently showing their candidates in a dead heat ahead of Election Day.
+Both campaigns are pumping hundreds of millions of Dollars into a last push for undecided voters who could tilt the balance in their favor, with polls showing the candidates in a dead heat ahead of Election Day.

+About 18 million Americans have already voted by mail or in person -- representing more than 10 percent of the total in 2020 -- and turnout could well be the deciding factor in who wins the White House.

-Polls appear to be giving Trump, who at 78 is the oldest nominee from a major party in US history, a slight edge recently -- but all within the margin of error, making them little comfort for a former president making his third consecutive White House run.
+Some polls appear to be giving Trump, who at 78 is the oldest nominee from a major party in US history, a slight edge recently -- but all within the margin of error.

+The former president still refuses to accept his 2020 election defeat to outgoing President Joe Biden and is expected to reject the result if he loses -- potentially pitching the United States into chaos.

-Vice President Harris -- who only threw herself into the race in July, when President Joe Biden made the stunning decision to drop out and endorse her instead -- will give a television interview to NBC on Tuesday.
+Harris -- the vice president who only threw herself into the race in July, when Biden made the stunning decision to drop out -- will give a interview to NBC on Tuesday.

-The 60-year-old, who celebrated her birthday over the weekend, will also deploy one of her party's most popular emissaries back into the field: Barack Obama.
+The 60-year-old, who celebrated her birthday over the weekend, will also deploy two of her party's most popular emissaries onto the campaign trail: Barack and Michelle Obama.

-The former Democratic president will hold a series of rallies in Wisconsin and Michigan, two of the seven most hotly contested swing states in the election which, under the US system of indirect universal suffrage, are likely to decide the outcome.
+The former Democratic president and first lady will appear at various rallies in the coming days -- sometimes with Harris -- in three of the seven most hotly contested swing states that are likely to decide the outcome.

 Trump, whose anti-migrant rhetoric is becoming coarser and more extreme by the day, will take part in a roundtable discussion with Latino voters at one of his Florida properties.